For all your legal challenges...

 Employers are reminded of their specific duty under the Equality Act 2010 to make reasonable adjustments to the work or workplace where an employee is disabled, the definition of which can include persons who are experiencing mental health problems caused by stress where their illness is having a substantial and adverse effect on their ability to carry out normal day-to-day activities, the effect is long-term and the condition is likely to recur.

 The message to employers is clear: stress cannot be ignored.
-It is important to have in place a stress policy that is proactive in promoting the well-being of workers.
+It is important to have in place a stand-alone stress policy that is proactive in promoting the well-being of workers.
 If and when stress-related complaints are made, they must be treated seriously, investigated fully and appropriate action taken at once.
 Active intervention is required.
 Monitor the situation to see if the remedial action is working and continue to do so until the situation is resolved.
 Make any changes necessary to prevent a recurrence where possible.

 The Health and Safety Executive has comprehensive guidance on work-related stress.